A mafia story for a new generation

-William J. Craig has been asked to lecture by the US Naval War College and the Boston Public Library to mention just a few of these prestigious institutions.
-He has recently been a guest on Darkness Radios True Crime Tuesday discussing his most recent book “All along the Watchtower, Murder at Fort Devens”.
-He has also worked closely with television writers from NBC and Netflix in a technical advisor capacity and is currently working on several television and movie scripts.
+William J. Craig has been asked to lecture by the US Naval War College and the Boston Public Library and various colleges and museums to mention just a few of these prestigious institutions.
+He has recently been a guest on Darkness Radios True Crime Tuesday discussing his book “All along the Watchtower, Murder at Fort Devens”.
+He has also worked closely with television writers from NBC and Netflix in a technical advisor capacity and is currently working on several books,television and movie scripts.

 Fort Devens pictorial history published by Arcadia Press.
 Documents the history and construction of the Post from conception to closure.